VariantEffect/MaveDB/DEPLOYMENT.md

 GUNICORN_BIND_PORT=8000
 ```

+Make sure to substitute in your database connection settings as specified in your environment variables in the previous
+step, Django application secret key, ORCID developer information and NCBI api key (if you have one)

 ## Docker-compose
 After the above steps are complete, you should be ready to deploy the production system.
 At the command line invoke: